AurelijusLuksas/JavaPlatformer/README.md

 * `Remove` - __RIGHT CLICK__

 ### To-Do
-- [ ] Add ability to hold and place objects.
+- [ ] Add ability to place objects by holding mouse button.
 - [ ] Add selectable area for drawing.
 - [ ] Change the tile loading system for more options.
 - [ ] Improve map loading and saving for easier use.